phil-blain/CICE-Consortium-About-Us-wiki/Documentation-Workflow-Guidance.md

    Under 'Advanced Settings' modify the following:
       - Install Project: Unchecked box
       - Requirements file: doc/requirements.txt  (*VERY IMPORTANT, see below*)
       - Default branch: readthedocs  (whatever branch you are working on for development.
-If not set, this will default to master.)
+If not set, this will default to master.
+When testing documentation on a development branch, you can set the branch to the name of the development branch and the "latest" version of the documentation will reflect the rst files that are in your development branch.)
       - Default version: latest (what your documentation build will be called)
       - Enable PDF build: Checked box
       - Enable EPUB build: Checked box